CWolfs/ExtendedConversations/README.md

 * `Time Skip` - This allows you to jump forward in time by the set amount.
 This processes the usual mechanics like healing, repairs and monthly fees.
 * `Set Current System` - This allows you to set the current star system by star system id (e.g. starsystemdef_Smithon), with the option of using the calculated travel time or not.

+### Value Getters

+* `Get BattleTech String` - This can be used in the above conditions and actions.
+It allows you to grab a string commander, company or current system statistic for use in the other operations.
+An example would be storing a system id in a company stat, then using this to pull out the system id in the `Set Current System` action.

 ## Author

 Richard Griffiths (CWolf)